Considering how few people ever have to pay it, there’s always a lot of worry and political noise about capital gains tax on shares.

 If your total gains are less than your CGT allowance

-Before the tax year ends, consider selling other assets you’re carrying that are showing a capital gain.
-This enables you to use more of your available CGT allowance for the year – without going over the allowance, of course.
+Before the tax year ends, consider selling down another asset you’re carrying that is showing a capital gain.
+This will enable you to use more of your available CGT allowance for the year – provided you don’t go over your annual allowance, of course.

-Like this, you defuse some of the capital gains you’re carrying.
-That may help you avoid breaching your CGT allowance in future years.
+Like this, you will defuse more of the capital gains you’re carrying.
+This can help you avoid breaching your CGT allowance in future years.

 If you’ve made an overall loss in a tax year